 The term Colles fracture is classically used to describe a fracture at the distal end of the radius, at its cortico-cancellous junction.

-Mechanism of Colles Fracture
+Pathophysiology and Mechanism of Colles Fracture

-On fall in this position, the proximal row of wrist bones transfers energy to the distal radius, in the dorsal direction and along the long axis of the radius leading to angulation and impaction.
+During the impact, the proximal row of wrist bones transfers energy to the distal radius, in the dorsal direction and along the long axis of the radius leading to angulation and impaction.

 Classical Colles fractures have the following characteristics